bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 80°
-- Partly Cloudy
+- Cloudy
-- 63% humidity
+- 64% humidity
-- 17 mph wind
+- 19 mph wind
-- 74% cloud cover
+- 76% cloud cover
 - 46 AQI 🟩
-- 0.02 inches of rain expected in the next 48 hours
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>